pimsmath/m2pi.ca/content/authors/olien/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- committee: instructors
+- committee: mentors
-  role: Linked-in and Netlify Course Instructor
+  role: Academic Mentor

 tags:
 - '2020'
+- '2023'
 ---
 Leonard Olien is an expert in analytics, electricity markets and renewable energy.
 Since completing an MSc. in Mathematics at McGill University, Leonard